sathik11/voice-live-agent/README.md

 ## Interact with the Voice Live API

 Refer to the [full documentation of Voice Live API](https://learn.microsoft.com/azure/ai-services/<placeholder>) for more details on how to interact with the Voice Live API.

-## Getting started

-Follow the instructions [here](./samples/react/README.md) to get started with this sample.